-The overall projected Five Year FCI of 4.94% is higher, with some issues working against reducing the long-term backlog, even though the individual building values have in many cases improved.
-These ongoing issues include:
+The overall projected Five Year FCI of 4.47% is somewhat lower than last year, owing to improvements at the Smith Academic Building and the North Instructional Building.
+Also, the individual building values have in many cases improved.
+These ongoing issues include.
+However, some long-term issues remain:

-- Continued deterioration of roof, windows, siding, septic and HVAC systems at the Barn Theater and Farmhouse.
+• Continued deterioration of roof, windows, siding, septic and HVAC systems at the Barn Theater and Farmhouse.
 Barn siding and roof were addressed, but the balance of issues remain.
-These buildings have long exceeded their design lifespan and many finishes and - exterior envelope items are overdue for replacement, especially on the farmhouse. - Older roofs nearing expected end of life.
+These buildings have long exceeded their design lifespan and many finishes and exterior envelope items are overdue for replacement, especially on the farmhouse.

+• Older roofs nearing expected end of life.
 The College does engage a roofing company for annual inspections to stay on top of these issues.
+A new report on roofing condition and recommendations is currently being finalized.